About the PCB

 As technology advances, more and more amazing attributes can be added to the Printed Circuit Board.
 Features such as flexible boards / materials, ceramic base PCBs, radio frequency boards and multilayer are just a few examples of the constant expansion achieved in the PCB industry.
 At PW Circuits, up to 32 layers can be combined in a multilayer PCB but the current world record is a manufacturer in Japan, who produced 129 layers in a single PCB.

-14 layer Multilayer PCB manufacture build example
+14 layer Multilayer PCB manufacture stack up example